bdorry/nexmo-developer/_use_cases/en/digital-marketplace-client-sdk.md

 ### Purchasing items

 Let’s say you want to purchase the item.
-When you click the Pay Now button, we raise another custom event (`stripe_payment`) with the Nexmo Client SDK.
+When you click the **Pay Now** button, another custom event (`stripe_payment`) is raised with the Nexmo Client SDK.

-> **NOTE:** In this use case, we simply mock the response from Stripe and leave the implementation of a payment gateway to you.
+> **NOTE:** In this use case, the response from Stripe is mocked.
+Implementation of a payment gateway is left to you, and depends on your preferred provider.

 *NexmoMarketplaceApp.js*